Enhancement Shaman DPS Vault of the Incarnates Raid Guide — Dragonflight 10.1

 This encounter remains largely the same on Mythic compared to Heroic.
 In some cases, it is even less hectic due to the reduced number of fire patches, so it plays the same.

 For more information, please refer to our The Primal Council guide.

 Sennarth, the Cold Breath

 While there are a lot of adds present here that provide opportunities to activate Crash Lightning, the priority is boss and add burst damage.
-We are excellent at both of these, and the AoE does not matter, so using an Elementalist build we can leverage some of our funnel.
+We are excellent at both of these, and the AoE does not matter, so using an Elementalist build allows us to leverage our funnel tools.

 We recommend Elementalist builds here to make use of Splintered Elements and Ashen Catalyst to funnel into important targets.
 Some movement talents are also helpful here in dealing with the encounter.

-- Try to apply Flame Shock to excess Caustic Spiderlings if possible, just before each Primordial Wave for additional Haste and funnel.
+- Try to apply Flame Shock to Caustic Spiderlings just before each Primordial Wave if possible for additional Haste and funnel.

 - Both Thunderous Paws and Spirit Walk can be used to remove any stacks of Sticky Webbing, so long as you are not stunned.